Ranjul-Arumadi/Ranjul-Arumadi/README.md

 ### Hi there I am Ranjul Arumadi👋

+- 🎓 I'm a student pursuing Btech in Computer Science Engineering.
 - 🌱 I’m currently learning Web Development.

 - 📫 How to reach me: https://www.linkedin.com/in/ranjul-arumadi/